 "You've been doing me a disservice, you know."

 Had I woken up because she'd spoken, or for some other reason?
 It was still dark outside, so it was not time to get up.

 "You think that I came to Main Street yesterday to detect things and to find out what you knew about the dead body and so on," she continued.
 "I had no idea there was a dead body to investigate – how would I have known that?
-I came because there was a fire, and I knew you were probably in the immediate vicinity, and I was afraid you'd do something to put yourself in danger.
+I came because there was a fire, and I knew you were probably in the immediate vicinity, picking up the paper, and I was afraid you'd do something to put yourself in danger.
 That's why I came."
 She huffed.
 "Good night."

 I could hear her bed springs creak as she turned over.

 In the morning, I was at first unsure as to whether this had actually happened.
-Then, as she took care of her morning ablutions, I noticed that I was sharing my pillow with a pack of her cigarettes, which she had apparently thrown at my head to get me to wake up (they came in a metal case).
+Then, as she performed her morning ablutions, I noticed that I was sharing my pillow with a pack of her cigarettes, which she had apparently thrown at my head to get me to wake up (they came in a metal case).
 I got up and replaced it in the carton under her bed.

 We usually had our free continental breakfast on the rear deck of the inn where we were living.
-We had decided on the deck as the best option for breakfast because 1) the living room was where the other guests ate, and they would often try to chat with us about our day's vacation-related plans – which was awkward because we were living there, definitely not on vacation – and 2) eating in our room seemed unnecessarily antisocial.
+We had decided on the deck as the best option for breakfast because 1) the living room was where the other guests ate, and they would often try to chat with us about our day's vacation-related plans – which was awkward because we were living there, and definitely not on vacation – and 2) eating in our room seemed unnecessarily antisocial.

 Well, the more important reason was probably that smoking was not allowed in the living room, and my employer considered the essential components of any good breakfast to be a cup of coffee and a cigarette.
 Tiny muffins and pastries, and small pieces of fresh fruit, were pleasant side dishes, but they were not the main course.